dancheks/Labs-Projects/README.md

 # Labs-Projects
-Some of my lab reports and course projects that I've done
+Some of my lab tasks and course projects that I've done